This guide shows you how to install Jamulus on a Raspberry Pi.

 /usr/local/bin/Jamulus (note the capital

-Connect Raspberry Pi with Ethernet cable to your router.
+Connect Raspberry Pi to your router using an Ethernet cable.

 If you are running a server, test by starting with the